Magdeburg: Sports

-Magdeburg has a proud history of sports teams, with Association Football proving the most popular.
-1. FC Magdeburg currently plays in the 2.
+Magdeburg has a proud history of sports teams.
+1. FC Magdeburg plays in the 2.
 Bundesliga, the second division of German football.
 They are the only East German football club to have won the UEFA Cup Winners' Cup.
 The now-defunct clubs SV Victoria 96 Magdeburg and Cricket Viktoria Magdeburg were among the first football clubs in Germany.

 There is also the very successful handball team, SC Magdeburg.
 They won multiple times the Handball-Bundesliga (HBL), DHB-Pokal, DHB-Supercup, EHF European League, EHF Champions League, EHF Men's Champions Trophy and the IHF Men's Super Globe.

 The discus was re-discovered in Magdeburg in the 1870s by Christian Georg Kohlrausch, a gymnastics teacher.